An article about the best things to do and see in Amsterdam including the best museums, how to rent a bike, cultural

 The canal houses of Amsterdam have the distinct feature of being tall, slim and well built just like the Dutch people.
 And what better way to spend your time in Amsterdam than to rent one of those canal houses using a booking service such as Rentola?

 Today, you can visit some of them (Anne Frank’s House being the most famous one of them all).
 My favorite one by far is the one housing the museum of Our Lord in the Attic, which is in fact a secret Catholic Church that was used to worship the Lord in the 17th century.

 Who knew that attics could be so interesting, right?

-In Amsterdam, cyclists are the queens and kings of the city and there’s special lanes everywhere for those who love to explore the city this way.
+In Amsterdam, cyclists are the queens and kings of the city and there are special lanes everywhere for those who love to explore the city’s many parks (check out Amsterdam’s best parks here) this way.

 If you’re a pedestrian, however, always look both sides before crossing the road and don’t make the mistake of walking in a bicycle lane or you risk being run over (which almost happened to me more than once I must say).

 Ready to burn some calories, my friends?
 Start pedaling now!

 Amsterdam Beyond the Red Lights #03: Be amazed at the artwork of the one and only Van Gogh

 Vincent Van Gogh is the Netherlands’ favourite Post-Impressionist son and in Amsterdam you can enjoy some of his artworks at the Van Gogh Museum.

 As a creative mind, I always felt a deep connection with the eccentric Dutch genius although I must say that cutting off ears is a little bit too extreme for my taste.
 By the way, did you know that there’s a Spanish music group named “La Oreja de Van Gogh” (literally, “Van Gogh’s Ear”) ?